 Zellweger Syndrome Spectrum (PEX1-Related)

-23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that have been found to be associated with risk for diseases and conditions.
+23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that has been found to be associated with risk for diseases and conditions.

 The final report contains information on whether an individual has the variants associated with those genetic disorders.

 This may also include information like the percentage lifetime risk of developing a certain condition.

 Just the presence or absence of a gene variant is not always relevant for people to develop the condition.

 Genetic risk is among several risk factors for any given condition.